GET HARD RESULTS. Start here

 However, since the penis isn’t very fatty, injecting fat into this area can often result in an uneven, lumpy appearance that’s far from natural.
 It’s also common for the fat graft to lose some or all of its volume, with a 20 to 80 percent loss of fat typical in one year after this type of procedure.

-VEDs work by creating negative pressure around your penis, which can improve blood flow and make it easier to get an erection.
+VEDs work by creating negative pressure around the blood vessels of your penis, which can improve blood flow and make it easier to get an erection.
 While research suggests that these devices don’t actually give you a bigger penis, many men report finding them psychologically helpful.

 You can learn more about VEDs and their effects on your penis in our detailed guide to vacuum erection devices.

-Another option is to accept your penis size, then focus on improving your sexual confidence in other ways.
+Another option is to focus on improving your sexual confidence in other ways, and avoid obsessing over inches.

 If you’re concerned that your partner isn’t satisfied during sex, you may want to consider trying a penis sleeve.